Well, I can’t really say I’m a fashionista yet, hahah, but I do have larger boobs.

 ladyj88, I’ll totally check out those target shirts if they fit as good as you say they do I’ll be in heaven, Im always looking for good t-shirts, its hard to find a happy medium between tight and lose cause they have to fit well across the boobs and waiste, and the good ones are usaly really expensive

 and cocosnuss, that post was intresitng and helpful, thankyou :)

 I wear a C cup, but they look massive on my small frame.
 I kind of just avoid anything that shows too much cleavage.
 And that’s up to you to determine what is too much for you.
 Also, because it’s getting colder, cozy sweaters in baggier fits are perfect for toning down the goods.
-I don’t really think about it much anymore, because once I got them, I totally transformed my style.posted over 3 years ago
+I don’t really think about it much anymore, because once I got them, I totally transformed my style.posted about 4 years ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery

 1 point - Post a comment on her photos

 When 32348 reaches 200 Chic Points, she will be in the Style Council!

 For being so small, I’m a C cup.
 But I don’t look that busty.
 I’d say, find a great bra…it doesn’t have to be a granny style but it does wonders making your bust seem smaller.
 Avoid empire waists with smocking at the bust which attracts attention to the area.
 V-necks are fine as long as they don’t go too low.